eduardoalsilva/planet-simulation-pygame-project/README.md

 ## Instructions

-Open internal.py for the internal Solar System or external.py for the external Solar System.
+Open and run internal.py for the internal Solar System or external.py for the external Solar System.

 ## Installation